Export

 - Export your production folder

-- Share your production export via Email (from Nextpoint)
+- Share your production export via email (from Nextpoint)

-How to Set up an Export and Export FAQ's
+How to Set up an Export

 What's a native placeholder?